 On its website, GIZ uses the web analysis service "Matomo” to analyze usage data.
 The data is stored and evaluated completely anonymously.

 Cookies are used to collect information on the usage behaviour of this website, including the IP address of the requesting computer, which is stored in abbreviated form, and transmit this information to the server.
 The data is made anonymous there and stored for the purpose of usage analysis.
 After the anonymization, an assignment to the inquiring computer or connection is no longer possible according to the current state of technology.
 The information generated by the cookie is only passed on to the internally operated server.
 It will not be passed on to third parties.
-The processing of the data is based on Art.
-6 para.
-1 lit. e) DSGVO with the legitimate interest of usage analysis to improve the web offer.

 3. Processing of personal data when contacting us